Sully001/Team-18-Project-Laravel/README.md

   </li>
 </ol>

-Next run the command `php artisan migrate:refresh --seed` This will automatically create an admin account for you, which is the first admin at the bottom of this file

 1. `Move into the laravel-site directory`
 2. Run command `composer install` in the terminal
 3. `php artisan key:generate`